-The way it is lined up, and what my sources have revealed to date, CES 2026 is going to be dominated by humanoids, lots of them, in fact.
-There is no better example of this than the recently revealed LG CLOiD, a sophisticated home assistant robot designed to handle a variety of indoor household chores.
+Based on the current setup and my sources’ findings, CES 2026 is expected to be dominated by humanoids, with numerous examples on display.
+There is no better example of this than the recently revealed LG CLOiD, a sophisticated home assistant robot designed to handle various indoor household chores.

 Announced just days ago, the robot represents a major step toward LG’s ambitious vision of the “Zero Labor Home, Makes Quality Time,” where advanced technology takes over repetitive tasks, freeing users to focus on family, relaxation, and meaningful moments rather than daily housework.
 Given how well robotic lawn mowers and robot vacuums have delivered in this regard, it seems humanoids are next in line.